Managing Stress During Life Transitions With Therapy

 How Therapy Helps During Life Transitions

-During a time of newness, it can be difficult to even think of adding something new to your plate.
-Maybe you're already connected to a mental health therapist or you're considering finding one.
-Having a place of support to help you process your mixed emotions can be invaluable.
+During a time of newness, it can be difficult to think about adding something new to your plate.
+Maybe you're already connected to a mental health therapist, or you're considering finding one.
+Having a supportive space to help you process your mixed emotions can be invaluable.
 A therapist can help you name and validate your losses, even the invisible ones.
-Therapy can help clarify shifting values and priorities, identity changes and role transitions.
-Therapy can also support nervous system regulation and coping skills.
-Your therapist can offer you perspective and meaning making during uncertainty.
-Your therapist might incorporate psychoeducation, ground strategies, self compassion or boundary work.
-It's a safe space to be, to process, to learn and to receive support.

 What To Look For In A Therapist During A Transition